 He lied about joining the army.

-Lovesick Kyle couldn’t bear the thought of leaving his girlfriend Francine behind.
-He hid out in her parent’s barn across the road for two weeks while she snuck meals to him.
-Eventually he moved back to his folk’s abandoned ranch, afraid of the responsibility, trying desperately to remember everything his father taught him about running a spread of that size... by himself.
+Eventually he moved back to his folk’s abandoned ranch, afraid of the responsibility, trying desperately to remember everything his father taught him about running a spread of that size... all by himself.

-If it weren't for the Great Depression and plummeting farm commodity prices, the del Mar Ranch would be worth a fortune to someone investing for when the economy got better… if it got better.
+If it weren't for the continued drawn-out Depression and plummeting farm commodity prices, the del Mar Ranch would be worth a fortune to someone investing for when the economy got better… if it got better.

-Had the bank known who truly held title to that land, they would've snapped it up quickly and had no regrets about evicting the young man who now resided there all alone and scared.
+By using his wits Kyle continued to make every mortgage payment on time.
+Had the bank known who truly held title to that land, they would've snapped it up quickly and had no regrets about evicting the young man who now resided there all alone and scared of being found out.

 On the last day of school an angry father named Marcus Bowers showed up in class with a loaded shotgun hunting for the boy that got his little Francine pregnant.
 A week later they were married shotgun style by a justice of the peace.

-After a difficult pregnancy their first child Cornelia was born March 26, 1939 and Kyle was furious because not only wasn’t it a boy, but the baby was a brunette and they were both blonds.
+After a difficult pregnancy Kyle and Frannie's first child Cornelia was born March 26, 1939 and Kyle was furious because it not only wasn’t a boy, but the baby was a brunette and they were both blonds.
 In ignorance he believed he'd been tricked into marrying her with some other guy’s child.
 In revenge he savagely sexually attacked and beat his young bride over the next week.